 Beware: Common Skin Irritants Hiding In Plain Sight

 Dermatitis is a catch-all name which describes many forms of skin irritation.
-Contact dermatitis arises when skin comes in contact with an irritant, causing symptoms such as redness, inflammation, itching or flakiness.
+Contact dermatitis is a dermatological issue that arises when skin comes in contact with an irritant, causing symptoms such as redness, inflammation, itching or flakiness.
 In more serious cases, symptoms may include a stinging or burning sensation, or actual burns, blisters or sores.

 It’s not always easy to deduce the source of your dermatitis or flare-ups of psoriasis or eczema.
 This is especially true if the culprit is something in your home that you come into contact with daily.